 - Learn from field-experienced instructors.

-- Gain valuable hands-on experience before you graduate.
+- Gain valuable hands-on experience with modern equipment before you graduate.

 - Complete your degree at a fraction of the cost as compared to a private school.

 - Start now!
 New classes begin in the fall semester.

 Careers in Respiratory Therapy